-- use Social Media in a Personal Capacity where there is an identifiable connection with the University; and/or
+- use Social Media in a Personal Capacity and identify their connection with the University; or

 - where the use of Social Media may adversely impact or affect the University or members of the University community (including Staff, Students and Affiliates).